Edge vs. Cloud: Choosing the Right IoT Computing Strategy

 Cost Structure

-OPEX model—pay-as-you-go; can become costly with large-scale data transfers.
+OPEX model; can be costly with high data volume

 Maintenance